TIMM'S BMW E38

 Stop the engine, then return the ignition to position II, re-fill the expansion tank fully (up to the neck).
 Squeeze the top hose a few times, at this point the coolant should be circulating via the auxiliary pump and coolant should be seen entering the expansion bottle from the small-bore pipe into the neck of the expansion bottle.
 If the coolant is not circulating, squeeze the top-hose and while squashed fill the expansion tank right up to the brim, release the top-hose.
 Repeat until the coolant circulates.

-Refit the cap, tighten the bleed-screw and start the engine, loosen the vent-screw at regular intervals to release any air:
+Refit the cap, tighten the bleed-screw and start the engine, if the heater matrix has been drained rev the engine to 3000 RPM - this pushes the coolant through the matrix - loosen the vent-screw at regular intervals to release any air:

 Allow the engine to reach operating temperature while ensuring the 'Low coolant' warning does not show on the instrument cluster.
 Only top up the fluid if the warning is shown, stop the engine when re-filling.